Reed wins first major title, holding off Fowler at Masters

 McIlroy, meanwhile, will have to wait another year for a shot at the career Grand Slam.

 Trailing by three shots to start the final round, he closed to within one shot after two holes.
 That was as close as he came.
-McIlroy's putter betrayed him, and he was never a factor on the back nine.
+McIlroy's putter betrayed him — he missed four putts inside 10 feet on the front nine — and he was never a factor on the back nine.
 He closed with a 74 and tied for fifth.

-The gallery was clearly behind McIlroy, even though Reed led Augusta State to a pair of NCAA titles and briefly lived in Augusta.
+"Tough day, but I'll be back," McIlroy said.
+"And hopefully, I'll be better."

-He was met with polite applause on the first tee.
-The throaty cheer was for McIlroy, and it looked as though the 28-year-old from Northern Ireland atone himself from shooting 80 in the final round and losing a four-shot lead.
+Reed is old-school among his generation, with a brash attitude and a willingness to speak his mind.
+He has never been terribly popular in this state, mainly because of allegations of bad behaviour while playing for Georgia that led to an early departure from the Bulldogs.
+He transferred to Augusta State and led the outmanned Jaguars to a pair of NCAA titles.
+His parents live in Augusta, but were not at the tournament.
+They weren't at his wedding in 2012, a relationship Reed chooses not to discuss.

 Different about this victory for Reed was the fuchsia shirt he wore as part of a Nike script.
 Reed always wears black pants and a red shirt because that's what Tiger Woods does, and Reed has long modeled his mental game after Woods.
 "Be stubborn," he once said about learning by watching Woods.